 You can check out some of my videos on how to create some wonderful art projects for all ages (I've included a YouTube link on the right hand side of my blog).
 What I like about these is that you use very inexpensive material and you can apply them to large groups of students.
 The way my consultation contract works is that I cover six, 45 minute classes in one school day, that's about 150 students.
 They each create the same lesson until I see all 500+ or so students in approximately 2 weeks.
 I do this in several schools so I only go to each site twice per week.
 With 10 years of experience as art consultant, I've learned what works best for my students to understand, create and learn about a new art concept, topic or idea, especially when working with such high number of students.
 I try to simplify my lessons as best as possible so that my students, regardless of age, are capable of producing a beautiful masterpiece!

 Creating an art lesson is like creating a work of art.
 As an artist and art consultant, I have found these two to go hand in hand for they both take time, dedication and creativity.
 Artists and art educators both seek ideas and inspiration in order to achieve successful results.
-Yet, we often find ourselves overwhelmed with so much information that we don’t know where to begin or how to make use of what is available.
-With so many sources, we can find ourselves battling in search for an idea that really works.
-The question is, how can we apply creative ideas in our art lessons when there is so much out there?
+So in this site, you will find great ideas in creating art projects that have been tested and are engaging for all ages.

 When I first started teaching art in 2006, I had no idea what materials to use with my students other than crayons, markers, paint, pencils and paper; nor did I know what to teach or where to start for that matter.
 I was an artist, not an art teacher, but the principal at my school figured that if I was able to produce art, I would also be able to teach it.
 So, I went along with the flow, thinking that I’d be just as good teaching art as producing it.